Catfish Creek

 Dubuque, IA

 Dubuque County Conservation contracted with RDG Planning & Design to develop approaches to address streambank stability issues in Swiss Valley Park Campgrounds along the South Fork of Catfish Creek.
-One of the main challenges was redesign of a vehicular stream crossing which was directing stream flow towards a 20' tall exposed bluff along the edge of the stream.
-The design also addressed stability issues at a number of other locations along the reach, created an enhanced stream play area, established accessible fishing locations, enhanced in-stream habitat, created new native landscaping areas and inserted a recreational trail which weaves along the stream.
+One of the main challenges was the redesign of a vehicular stream crossing that directed stream flow towards a 20-foot-tall exposed bluff along the stream.